 Trade International will search the world to find your specific stone or alternate stone for the best price, and assist with price negotiations, and shipping and importing of either domestic or foreign stone.

-Buying services can mean shopping the world to find the best deal on your stone tiles, slabs, cobblestones, statues, monuments, pebbles, honeycombed stone, Cut to size projects, fountains, columns, fireplaces or any of a 100 other such specific items in various stones that range from granite, marble, basalt, travertine, limestone, soapstone, sandstone, porphyry, onyx, slate, quartzite, semi-precious stone, engineered stone, crystallized glass and many other stone related items.
+Buying services can mean shopping the world to find the best deal on your stone tiles, slabs, cobblestones, statues, monuments, pebbles, honeycombed stone, Cut to size projects, fountains, columns, fireplaces or any of a 100 other such specific items in various stones that range from granite, marble, basalt, travertine, limestone, soapstone, sandstone, porphyry, onyx, slate, quartzite, semi-precious stone, jewelry stone, stone furniture and accessories, engineered stone, crystallized glass and many other stone related items.

 If you require inspections services, we can suggest possible inspectors, or we will fly if the job is large enough, to establish the inspection criteria on your stone.
 Buying services are not just prices, but a complete service including assisting with specifying the packaging of your stone product and, if needed, testing of the stone in accordance with ASTM standards or similar.